 As you breathe more fully and deeply, you become more present and in tune with what is happening inside your body and mind.

 When we take deep breaths, our abdomen and chest cavity expands.
 We use more lung capacity to breathe this way.
 We need to remember to always inhale through our nose and exhale out of our mouth.
 Sometimes it helps to put your palm on your abdomen to help remind you to expand your belly and not raise your shoulders.
 We need to breathe in and out, not up and down.
-You will find a great, how-to visual example here.
+Cleveland Clinic provides a great, how-to visual example for Diaphragmatic Breathing.

 Dr. Andrew Weil says, “If I had to limit my advice on healthier living to just one tip, it would be to simply learn how to breathe correctly.”